5 Tips To Prevent Catching the Flu

 This article deals exclusively with tips to prevent catching the flu virus.
 COVID-19 is mentioned in this article; however, I am not in any way comparing COVID-19 to the flu virus itself.

 What is the Flu?

 The flu, short for influenza, is a highly contagious respiratory illness caused by a virus.
-Symptoms range from mild to severe sickness, and I'm sad to say, even death -- in very catastrophic circumstances.
+Prognoses range from mild to severe sickness, and unfortunately, even death in some situations.

 - Body aches

 - Flushed Face

 - Sore throat